Flowers Safe for Dogs: The Complete UK Guide

 Watch for symptoms

-Vomiting, diarrhoea, drooling, lethargy, tremors or irregular breathing.
+Vomiting, diarrhoea, drooling, lethargy, tremors, or irregular breathing.
 Note the time symptoms began, your vet will need this information.

 STEP 4